An Extended Reich Fixed Point Theorem: Abstract

 \section{Abstract}

-We obtain an extended Reich fixed point theorem for the setting of generalized cone rectangular metric spaces.
-The main contractivity condition is given in terms of a weak distance altering function and the underlying cone is not assumed to be normal.
+We obtain an extended Reich fixed point theorem for the setting of generalized cone rectangular metric spaces without assuming the normality of the underlying cone.
 Our work is a generalization of the main result in \cite{AAB} and \cite{JS}.